tclh123/commits-graph/README.md

 # commits-graph

-Git commits graph widget using HTML5/Canvas.
+A git commits graph widget using HTML5/Canvas.
+Also provide a jQuery plugin which make it easy to use.

+*inspired by bitbucket*